European-XFEL/Karabo/doc/howto/properties.rst

 Numbers are integers and float values.
-There are many integer datatypes for the bit widths 8, 16, 32 and 64, both signed and unsigned, as :class:`~karabo.hashtypes.UInt32`.
+There are many integer datatypes for the bit widths 8, 16, 32 and 64, both signed and unsigned, as :class:`~karabo.api2.hash.UInt32`.
 The two floating-point types are :class

 The numeric types have some more possible attributes:

 `unitSymbol`
    gives the unit this property has.
-It is something like :const:`~karabo.enums.Unit.METER`.
+It is something like :const:`~karabo.api2.enums.Unit.METER`.

 `metricPrefixSymbol`
    gives the metric prefix of the above units.
-Something like :const:`~karabo.enums.MetricPrefix.KILO`.
+Something like :const:`~karabo.api2.enums.MetricPrefix.KILO`.

 `minExc`, `minInc`
    is the minimum value this property may have, either exclusive or inclusive.